SimCmngs/PasswordManager-Implementation/README.md

 ---

 ## ⛔ Problem Statement:
-Challenges the client faced in managing passwords included:
+Challenges the user faced in managing passwords included:
 - ❌ Difficulty in remembering multiple passwords
 - ❌ Time-consuming and error-prone, manual entering of passwords
 - ❌ Security risk of storing password hints on note files, to get leaked/stolen